Imperative Theory of Law

 Criticism of Imperative Theory of Law:

-The imperative theory of the Law of Austin was criticized by Salmond on two grounds:
+Salmond criticized the imperative theory of the Law of Austin on two grounds:

-Salmond says that Austin recognized only the formal source of law but did not take into account its ethical and material sources.
+Salmond says that Austin recognized only the formal source of law but did not consider its ethical and material sources.
 The theory implies that law is law because it is enforced by the physical force of the State and not because it is right or just.

 All laws are not always imperative or commands.
 Many rules do not raise any obligations but merely give rise to liberties and powers, such as contract law, etc.